 Will you tell me about your experience using cannabis during pregnancy?

 I was initially against the idea of it, mainly because of the stigma surrounding smoking while pregnant.
 However, after three weeks of keeping almost nothing down and craving a sandwich… I smoked for the first time.
 Just a couple hits.
 I sat back, ate half a sandwich, and it didn't come back up!
 I think I napped after.
-I smoked a few more times after that because I was still puking almost every 20 to 40 minutes during weeks four through 15 and had lost about 20 pounds.
+I smoked a few more times after that because I was still puking almost every 20 to 40 minutes during weeks four through 15 and had lost about 9 kilos.
 When I smoked, I could eat and nap.
 It helped keep food down and was better than Zofran.
 Honestly a life saver.
 By the third [trimester] I was doing well enough to not need it.

 Did you seek advice from your OB about this?
 What did they say?